(214) 390-7947 (Overseas Callers)

 Accommodation and food in Quito

-While volunteering in Ecuador, you will stay with a welcoming host family if you choose to volunteer with orphans, street kids and teaching English.
+While volunteering in Ecuador, you will stay with a welcoming host family if you choose to volunteer with orphans, and teach English.
 This will enhance your volunteer experience abroad, as you will have the chance to become fully immersed in the Ecuadorian culture.
 Host families are all carefully selected, well-educated and have experience with hosting international volunteers.
 You will enjoy clean, simply furnished, private (occasionally shared with other volunteers) rooms with your host family.

 Accommodation in Galapagos and Biological Conservation Project